 In paragraphs 4 and 5, Annual MHQ (in relation to any given Demand DP) means the greatest Quantity of Gas (in GJ) that was withdrawn at that Demand DP in any period of 60 minutes during the relevant period.

-Once EAD has been calculated in respect of a given Demand DP for a given Billing Period, then AGN will calculate the Estimated Annual Charge for that Demand DP (in respect of that Billing Period) by applying the tariff shown in the Tariff Schedule, under the heading “Tariff D – Demand Haulage Service”.
+Once EAD has been calculated in respect of a given Demand DP for a given Billing Period, then Multinet will calculate the Estimated Annual Charge for that Demand DP (in respect of that Billing Period) by applying the tariff shown in the Tariff Schedule, under the heading “Tariff D – Demand Haulage Service”.

 Ancillary Services Charges